Destruction of cultural heritage by the Islamic State

-Deliberate destruction and theft of cultural heritage has been conducted by the Islamic State since 2014 in Iraq, Syria, and to a lesser extent in Libya.
-The destruction targets various places of worship under ISIL control and ancient historical artifacts.
-In Iraq, between the fall of Mosul in June 2014 and February 2015, IS had plundered and destroyed at least 28 historical religious buildings.
-Valuable items from some buildings were looted in order to smuggle and sell them to foreigners to finance the running of the Islamic State.
+Since 2014, the Islamic State (IS) has destroyed cultural heritage on an unprecedented scale, primarily in Iraq and Syria, but also in Libya.
+These attacks and demolitions targeted a variety of ancient and medieval artifacts, museums, libraries, and places of worship, among other sites of importance to human history.
+Between June 2014 and February 2015, the Islamic State's Salafi jihadists plundered and destroyed at least 28 historic religious buildings in Mosul alone.
+Many of the valuables that were looted during these demolitions were used to bolster the economy of the IS.

+Along with antique Mesopotamian sites of significance, the IS inflicted particularly cataclysmic levels of damage upon Iraqi Christian heritage.
+It also destroyed Islamic sites that it declared to be in contradiction of that which is permissible in its ideology.

 Motivation

-IS justifies the destruction of cultural heritage sites by its Salafism, which, according to its followers, places "great importance on establishing tawhid (monotheism)", and "eliminating shirk (polytheism)".
+IS justifies the destruction of cultural heritage sites by its Salafism, which, according to its followers, places "great importance on establishing tawhid (monotheism)" and "eliminating shirk (polytheism)".
 Thus there is an ideological underpinning to their destruction of historical and cultural heritage sites.
 IS views its actions in sites like Palmyra and Nimrud as being in accordance with Sunni Islamic tradition.

 Beyond the ideological aspects of the destruction, there are other, more practical, reasons behind IS's destruction of historic sites.
 Grabbing the world's attention is easily done through the destruction of such sites, given the extensive media coverage and international condemnation that comes afterwards.
-Destroying historic ruins also allows IS to wipe the slate clean and to start afresh, leaving no traces of any previous culture or civilization, while also providing an ideal platform for the group to establish its own identity and leave its mark on history.
-Despite the images showing extreme destruction, ISIL has also been making use of the looted antiquities to finance their activities.
+Destroying historic ruins also allows IS to wipe the slate clean and to start afresh, leaving no traces of any previous culture or civilization.
+It also provides an ideal platform for the group to establish its own identity and leave its mark on history.
+Despite the images showing extreme destruction, IS has also been making use of the looted antiquities to finance their activities.
 Despite the UN's ban on the trade of artifacts looted from Syria since 2011, the group has been smuggling these artifacts out of the Middle East and on to the underground antique markets of Europe and North America.